dahai0013/AZURE_vSRX_with_Terraform/README.md

 # AZURE_vSRX_with_Terraform

-This project project has been created to simplify the creation/instantiation of the JUNIPER vSRX NG-Firewall on AZURE. https://www.juniper.net/uk/en/products-services/security/srx-series/vsrx/
+This project has been created to simplify the creation/instantiation of the JUNIPER vSRX NG-Firewall on AZURE. https://www.juniper.net/uk/en/products-services/security/srx-series/vsrx/

 This project use Terraform to create the vRSX ( https://www.terraform.io/ )